 HOW TO GET THE MOST VALUE FROM THIS MARKETING KIT

 Bottom Line Up Front: This year, stun your school prospects with a new framework for back-to-school selling.
 That, plus four of our most effective school selling tactics, are inside.
-Your fullest potential awaits.
+Your fullest back to school marketing potential awaits.

-Look at it like this: this year’s back-to-school season is the homecoming to end all homecomings.
+Consider this: after two years of ups and downs, this year’s back-to-school season is an opportunity for some of the biggest homecomings ever.
 The need for community has never been stronger — and that means the need for custom merchandise has never been more striking.

 But we didn’t just create this Marketing Kit to help you appeal to your audience’s emotional needs.
 We created it to help you appeal to their every need.
 We did the research, pored over the facts, and compiled the How-To Guide of the decade so that you can zero in on every morsel of selling potential this year.
 And so that you can do it quickly.